UPDATED: March 2020

 1: Quran with the translation

 Pick up any Qur’an with a translation in the language, you are most comfortable with.
-Study along with the timetable so you can go with the group.
 Studying with the group will give you a sense of direction as running alone can sometimes be hard and needs a lot of self-motivation we usually lack.
+You can start a whatsApp group with several like-minded sisters (or brothers – if a man is reading this).

 Word to word translation will help you a lot in understanding the Qur’an with time.
 After Surah Baqarah alone, you will be familiar with 75% of the Qur’anic words.
 Eventually, you’ll be able to understand Qur’an just by listening to its recitation in shaa Allaah.